Elmore Rally: in 20th March- out 27th (7 nights)

 Elmore is a small, rural township in Victoria, Australia, located on the Campaspe River, and just 45 km north-east of Bendigo.

-It's known for its natural beauty, especially the Campaspe Rivern which is a popular spot for fishing and wildlife, including platypus.
-The town also offers visitors opportunities for nature walks, community activities, local shopping, and dining.
+It's known for its natural beauty, especially the Campaspe River which is a popular spot for fishing and wildlife, including platypus.

 Every first week of October, Elmore hosts one of Australia's oldest and largest agricultural shows.
 The event features farming machinery and equipment, as well as demonstrations and competitions.
 It's a big event, with over 40,000 visitors coming to Elmore for the Field Days